Acid Reflux in Children

 Infants who have difficulty feeding or who refuse feeding, who have poor weight gain, or who have respiratory problems may have acid reflux.
 The symptoms infants experience with reflux can also be signs of other conditions.

 Acid Reflux can be treated with lifestyle changes and sometimes medications.
-The pediatric gastroenterologists at The Mount Sinai Medical Center are experts in determining the cause of your infant's symptoms and in developing appropriate treatment plans.
+The pediatric gastroenterologists at The Mount Sinai Health System are experts in determining the cause of your infant's symptoms and in developing appropriate treatment plans.